 - Changing the default Close & Load settings

-Close & Load To… settings
+Close & Load settings

-The Import Data window will open.
+The Import Data window opens.

 How to view the query output

-Table – Load the data into Excel as a Table, which appears on the face of the worksheet.
+- Table – Load the data into Excel as a Table, which appears on the face of the worksheet.

-PivotTable Report – The columns of the transformed data are available to use as dimensions within a PivotTable.
+- PivotTable Report – The columns of the transformed data are available to use as dimensions within a PivotTable.

-PivotChart – The columns of the transformed data are available to use within a PivotChart.
+- PivotChart – The columns of the transformed data are available to use within a PivotChart.

 Where to put the query output

 The second group of options determine where the query output will be placed.
-This is only relevant if we selected Table, PivotTable or PivotChart in the first group.
+This is only relevant if we selected Table, PivotTable, or PivotChart in the first group.